Project Euler Problem 22 Solution

 HackerRank version

 Instead of printing a score for the whole file, HackerRank Project Euler 22 wants the score for individual names.
-The solution must accommodate up to 100 consecutive queries.

 Python Source Code